 Family Law CASA Staff

 Hannah Farkas joined our team in the Summer of 2013 as our Office Administrator.
 She became Family Law CASA’s Legal Administrator in December 2014.
-Prior to Family Law CASA, Hannah maintained a prominent website in the Southeast.
+Prior to Family Law CASA, Hannah managed a prominent website in the Southeast.
 In college, Hannah volunteered with at-risk youth in school.
 She studied criminal justice and social work in college and hopes that working with Family Law CASA will expose her more to her field of study.
 Outside of work, she loves to travel and explore new cultures with her husband and friends around the world.